turingschool/lesson_plans/ruby_04-apis_and_scalability/scaled_down_scale_up.markdown

 $ rake db:pg_restore
 ```

-If you'd like, go to the rails console and take a look at your loaded database.
+If you'd like, go to the rails console and take a look at your full database.

 #### Pushing Data to Heroku